-Over the past 10 years, the roe herring fishery has fluctuated between an ex-vessel value of 4 and 17 million (Figure 12).
-Formerly the values were much higher exceeding 100 million CAD in 1987.
+Over the past 10 years, the roe herring fishery has fluctuated between an ex-vessel value of 4 and 17 million CAD (Figure 12).
+Formerly the values were much higher, exceeding 100 million CAD in 1987.
 In addition, the wholesale value is substantially higher than the landed value as herring roe is a value-added product.

 Figure 12 Ex-vessel value of herring fisheries.
-Source: BC Ministry of Agriculture, 2018.
+Source: B.C.
+Ministry of Agriculture, 2018.

 As herring roe is a processed product, it naturally has a higher price than the raw material of whole herring.
 In addition, the wholesale value includes the value of the fishery derived from the processing of roe and production of fishmeal and fish oil from the herring by-products.

 Figure 13 Wholesale value of herring fisheries.
-Source: BC Ministry of Agriculture, 2018.
+Source: B.C.
+Ministry of Agriculture, 2018.

-The decline in total value of the fishery is both a function of a decline in landings, and a decline in ex-vessel prices received by fishers.
-There is some indication, however, that the prices reported by fishers does not necessarily indicate lower profitability as processors have been more willing to pay fishers’ fees (e.g., licence costs and Dockside Monitoring Program costs) thus lowering their cost of fishing (GSGislason & Associates Ltd. 2015).
+The decline in total value of the herring roe fishery is both a function of a decline in landings, and a decline in ex-vessel prices received by fishers.
+There is some indication, however, that the catch prices reported by fishers does not necessarily indicate lower profitability, as processors have been more willing to pay fishers’ fees (e.g., licence costs and Dockside Monitoring Program costs), which lowers their cost of fishing (GSGislason & Associates Ltd. 2015).
 Thus, the ex-vessel price decreases may be partially or wholly offset by the increased costs covered by processors.

 Figure 14 Ex-vessel price by fishery.
-Source: BC Ministry of Agriculture, 2018.
+Source: B.C.
+Ministry of Agriculture, 2018.

-There are differences in the price within the roe fishery itself.
-The seine fishery generally fetches a lower value than the gillnet fishery as the gillnet is more selective towards larger and older individuals which thus have a higher proportion of roe.
-This was confirmed by an industry expert, who estimates that 11-13% of the seine catch by weight is roe while the gillnet fishery is 14-16% roe by weight.
+Within the roe fishery itself, there are differences in the price paid for the catch.
+The seine fishery generally fetches a lower value than the gillnet fishery as the gillnet is more selective towards larger and older individuals, which have a higher proportion of roe to total body weight.
+This was confirmed by an industry expert, who estimates that 11-13% of the total seine catch by weight is roe, while the gillnet fishery is 14-16% roe by weight.
 In some years, this has led to price differences on the order of 3-4 times greater for gillnet than seine catches.
-While there are differences in the relative price of gillnet caught herring versus seine caught herring, they both follow the general trend of a large decline in ex-vessel prices over the past 25 years.
+While there are differences in the relative price of gillnet caught herring versus seine caught herring, they both follow the general trend of a large decline in ex-vessel prices over the past 25 years (Figure 14; Figure 15).

 Figure 15 Coastwide ex-vessel price by gear for the roe fishery.
 Source: DFO, 2017

 Figure 16 Value-added factor by fishery.
-Source: BC Ministry of Agriculture, 2018.
+Source: B.C.
+Ministry of Agriculture, 2018.

 Ownership and Licenses

 The roe herring fishery is managed by a limited entry licence program.
-The total allowable catch (TAC) is set at the beginning of the season based on DFO stock assessments.
-Before the season the licences must be pooled into self-selected groups for ease of management where the gillnet pools must have a minimum of 4 licences per pool, and the seine fishery must have eight licences per pool but no more than 10 pools permitted in the Strait of Georgia (DFO 2018b).
-The TAC is then divided based on the number of licences in each pool.
-A seine roe licence can elect to fish instead in the Food and Bait fishery and then the amount of catch they would have caught in the roe fishery is switched to allow them to fish in the Food and Bait fishery.
+The total allowable catch (TAC) is set at the beginning of the season, based on DFO stock assessments.
+Before the season begins, the licences must be pooled into self-selected groups for ease of management.
+The gillnet pools must have a minimum of 4 licences per pool, and the seine fishery must have eight licences per pool—but no more than 10 pools permitted in the Strait of Georgia (DFO 2018b).
+The TAC is then divided, based on the number of licences in each pool.
+Each seine or gillnet license receives an equal proportion of the TAC, so pools with a greater number of licenses have a larger portion of the total TAC for that fishery.
+A fisher with a seine roe licence can elect to fish in the food and bait fishery instead; in that case, the amount of catch that license would have caught in the roe fishery is switched to the food and bait fishery.